 I was happy to comply and thought I’d share my thoughts with you too.
 Some of these ideas apply as much to a new product name or business unit branding as they do to a company name.

 One of the most distinctive elements of your brand is your name.
 It is only part of your story but it may be the most important.
-Regardless of what we’re taught, people do judge books by their covers and a companies by their names.
+Regardless of what were taught, people do judge books by their covers and a company by their name.

 When does it make sense to change names?

 Changing your company’s name makes sense if your business has outgrown its original business model.

 Does your current name help position you in the marketplace?
 Does it convey the culture of your company?
 Does it convey leadership and innovation in your industry?
 If the answer to any of these three questions is no, a name change may be a good idea.

 In today’s marketplace, with solutions for any business need just a click away, how you distinguish your brand online is a critical factor in the ongoing success of your business.
 Focus as much on making it easy for your customers and prospects to find you, as you do on finding them.